 Capital contributions are due from the partners within XX business days of advance notice from the General Partner and are subject to certain limitations.

-Capital contributions receivable are capital calls that have been received after December 31, 20XX but before the date the financial statements were issued.
+Capital contributions receivable are capital calls that have been received after December 31, 20XX but before the reporting date.

 Advance capital contributions represent amounts received from limited partners for contributions with an effective date after December 31, 20XX.